ldn-softdev/Rpnn/README.md

  - _`class rpnnNeuron`_: not meant for user - used by `Rpnn` calss, the constructor is made public for `SERDES` interface and for UT'ing only
  - _`class rpnnBouncer`_: default class facilitating NN weight assignments (via randomization), a user may create own weight policy class as a child class of this one
  - _`class Rpnn`_: user facing class facilitating Resilient backPropagation Neural Network
- - _`class uniformBouncer`_: an example class (for a referrence) - a child class of `rpnnBouncer` providing a uniform weight distribution (rather than random)
+ - _`class uniformBouncer`_: an example class (for a reference) - a child class of `rpnnBouncer` providing a uniform weight distribution (rather than random)
- - _`class blmFinder`_ - a child class of `rpnnBouncer` facilitating a search of a better LM via spawning concurent (multithreaded) copies of a host RPNN class
+ - _`class blmFinder`_ - a child class of `rpnnBouncer` facilitating a search of a better LM via spawning concurrent (multithreaded) copies of a host RPNN class

 #### Essensial SYNOPSIS:
 ```